 Other GIS mapping solutions include access to demographic data and business listings via geographic and industry searches, optimized routing and sales planning tools, and CRM integration with advanced features.
 Geographic Enterprises also offers mapping services at an affordable price, making these solutions a cost-effective way to replace old or outdated mapping software.

 Territory mapping solutions can be useful for showing business franchise offerings and their value within a certain area.
 These solutions can also be used to share information and maps about certain territories to internal staff and possible franchise buyers.
-GIS mapping can also be used to automatically generate and adjust territory boundaries.
+GIS mapping can also be used to automatically generate and adjust territory boundaries based on franchise territory agreements.
 With these solutions, it is easy to update territory boundaries from time-to-time to keep all parties on the same page.

 Mapping software from Geographic Enterprises is also easy to use and offers a wide range of features.
 Website maps can be easily created and updated, as well as shared with other people with a few clicks of a button.
 In addition, the maps can be printed in large sizes to make it easy to see and visualize the various territories and the unique data that you want to portray.
 You can easily create custom, high-resolution, large format maps and receive them as soon as the very next day.

 What is GIS?
 This a common question asked by those who are fairly new to the industry.
 As GIS is a broad term, narrowing down an exact definition is not easy.
 In simple terms, a geographic information system is a type of computer system that is used to capture, check, and display relevant data relating to positions on the surface of the Earth.

 If your business could benefit from the visualization of geographically-referenced information, mapping software solutions from Geographic Enterprises can help.
 For more information about GIS or for assistance with GIS mapping options, contact the experts at Geographic Enterprises.
 You can reach us by phone at (919) 267-3488, or by sending in a contact form online.